 Take Vytorin exactly as prescribed.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.
+Use the medicine exactly as directed.

 Vytorin is only part of a complete program of treatment that also includes diet, exercise, and weight control.
-Follow your diet, medication, and exercise routines very closely.
+Follow your doctor's instructions very closely.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.